Rodrigo Correia/Oxfam

 How can we achieve climate justice in an unequal world?

 Accountability is key to climate justice.
-Ask yourself, ‘why should people who did the least to cause the climate crisis be paying for it?’ all whilst the super-rich are burning their way through the carbon budget at a hell of a pace.
+Ask yourself, ‘why should people who did the least to cause the climate crisis be paying for it?’ whilst the super-rich burn their way through the carbon budget at a hell of a pace.

 But what is the carbon budget?
 This is the maximum amount of carbon calculated we can use before we hit 1.5°C global temperature increase limit.
 Once we go over this limit, it is extremely difficult to reverse it – we need climate justice for all of us.